Video Tutorial:[Premium Content - Login] [Membership Options]

 - Follow “Photoshop 1.9 [adjustment layers]” to create an Adjustment Layer.

 - In some cases, you may want the adjustment performed to be only for a specific area of the photograph.
-Luckily, Photoshop includes a mask with each Adjustment Layer created. [premium content] This mask is shown in the all white rectangle next to the graph showing the adjustment performed.
+Luckily, Photoshop includes a mask with each Adjustment Layer created.
+[Premium Content - Login] [Membership Options] This mask is shown in the all white rectangle next to the graph showing the adjustment performed.

 - Making sure your foreground color is black in the color picker, select the brush tool and then select the type of brush you wish to use.